 - Less scarring

-Serrapeptase will continue to play a role, post-surgery, as long as the body is building and remodeling scar tissue.
+Serrapeptase will continue to play a role, post-surgery, as long as the body is building and remodelling scar tissue.
 It is thus advised, with the consultation of a medical practitioner, to continue to use Serrapeptase until complete healing has taken place and the scar of the surgery has taken its final shape (5).
-The answer to that question of "how long?" is usually directly related to the size of the surgery and the magnitude of scarring/ inflammation that took place.
+The answer to the question of "how long?" is usually directly related to the size of the surgery and the magnitude of scarring/ inflammation that took place.
 It is always advised to discontinue the use of Serrapeptase in the case that a medical practitioner warns you of a major infection (1,5,6).
 Any anti-inflammatory may mask important infection symptoms.
-Always consult a healthcare practitioner when using Serrapeptase after any surgical complications (6).
+Always consult a healthcare practitioner when using Serrapeptase after any surgical complications.
+(6)

 - Back pain